EllaBrands/stanDev/To-Do-List.md

 C++ API
 ======================================================================
 [items go here first, then to RStan/cmd]

+* B splines (not sure which version) --- on Andrew's request

+* For optimization, take curvature at mode to estimate a normal approximation and draw samples from it

 * fix log1m bug --- see Sebastian Weber's e-mail 5/10/13 4:55 AM
   : isolated issue to ctor(var) throwing exception; so